-This letter documents the Food and Drug Administration's (FDA's or the Agency's) analysis and conclusions regarding the following issues: whether Astellas Pharma US, Inc. (Astellas) appropriately received 3-year exclusivity for the NDA for Astagraf XL (tacrolimus extended-release (ER) capsules) (NDA 204096), the scope of that exclusivity, and whether that exclusivity blocks approval of Veloxis Pharmaceuticals Inc.'s (Veloxis') NDA for Envarsus XR (NDA 206406).
+This memorandum documents the Food and Drug Administration's (FDA's or the Agency's) analysis and conclusions regarding the following issues: whether Astellas Pharma US, Inc. (Astellas) appropriately received 3-year exclusivity for the new drug application (NDA) for Astagraf XL (tacrolimus extended-release (ER) capsules) (NDA 204096), the scope of that exclusivity, and whether that exclusivity blocks approval of Veloxis Pharmaceuticals Inc.'s (Veloxis') NDA for Envarsus XR (NDA 206406).

-FDA's consideration of the matter included evaluation of the arguments raised by Astellas and Veloxis; reexamination of the studies conducted to support both the Astagraf XL and Envarsus XR NDAs; review of the documents from NDAs for products cited as precedent regarding FDA's past treatment of the scope of 3-year exclusivity; and reevaluation of the Agency's prior determinations that Astagraf XL is entitled to 3-year exclusivity, that such exclusivity is not circumscribed by the limitations described in section 505(v) of the FD&C Act (21 U.S.C.
+FDA's consideration of the matter included evaluation of the arguments raised by Astellas and Veloxis; reexamination of the studies conducted to support both the Astagraf XL and Envarsus XR NDAs; review of the documents from NDAs for products cited as precedent regarding FDA's past treatment of the scope of 3-year exclusivity; and reevaluation of the Agency's prior determinations that Astagraf XL is entitled to 3-year exclusivity, that such exclusivity is not circumscribed by the limitations described in section 505(v) of the Federal Food, Drug, and Cosmetic Act (FD&C Act) (21 U.S.C.
 355(v)), and that this exclusivity blocks approval of the Envarsus XR NDA.